Amiri Khaman/Gujarati Sev Khaman

 Angels are often disguised as daughters

 The week just goes by so quickly.
-Every day I wake up and say to myself, 2more months, few more weeks before the wedding and so much to do.
-Yesterday when we were discussing with my future son-in-law and his mum what happens after the wedding ceremony, so it was like bidaai (farewell to the bride) will happen and we take Nami (my daughter) with us.
+Every day I wake up and say to myself, 2 more months, few more weeks before the wedding and so much to do.
+Yesterday when we were discussing with my future son-in-law and his mum what happens after the wedding ceremony, so it was like “bidaai (farewell to the bride) will happen and we take Nami (my daughter) with us”, said her future mother in law.
 I wanted to burst into tears at the moment, as reality is fast approaching that she will belong to some other family.
 I had to be really strong and keep a smiling face, but am sure that if hubby dear would have been with me I surely would have burst out crying.
 As I am writing this, I do have tears in my eyes and right now(Sunday night) am sitting along at the dining table and writing this post and can cry openly.

-I nearly was going to skip this week’s #FoodieMonday#Bloghop, our 58th one with the theme tea time savouries.
+I nearly was going to skip this week’s #FoodieMonday#Bloghop, our 58th theme which is tea time savouries.
 But, as my blog is not only for food recipes but also a place where I pen down my thoughts, events, happenings etc, I decided to write so that my heavy heart can feel lighter.
 Blogging is also my way of relaxing and calming myself.

 In this modern age, I know its not like before where daughters were not able to communicate with parents and her family, but its not the same.
 Priorities change and I feel that I’m losing her.
 After a few days of her marriage she will be back with us as her hubby to be will be going off to Dubai and she will have to wait till she gets a job there.
 But for now I feel that a part of my heart will leave me forever.